-UAC virtualization is an innovative solution that helps users utilize legacy software and the latest Windows operating system.
+UAC is an innovative solution that helps users utilize legacy software and the latest Windows operating system.
 At the heart of UAC virtualization are security and compatibility.
 Unfortunately, many organizations don’t understand how UAC virtualization protects operating systems and user accounts.

-This post will give your business an understanding of what UAC virtualization is, why it is crucial to protect system files and some of the limitations inherent in UAC virtualization.
+This post will give your business an understanding of what UAC virtualization is, why it is crucial to protect system files, and some of the limitations inherent in UAC virtualization.

 However, before we can explain and explore UAC virtualization, we must understand User Account Control (UAC) and how it interacts with the Windows operating system.